Learning from Videos for 3D World: Enhancing MLLMs with 3D Vision Geometry Priors: Experiments

 \section{Experiments}

 In this section, we first present the implementation details of our model, followed by an evaluation of our model's performance on 3D scene understanding tasks in Section~\ref{sec:3d_exp}, including 3D visual grounding, 3D dense captioning, and 3D multi-view detection.
 Next, we provide a comprehensive comparison with state-of-the-art methods on spatial reasoning benchmarks and generic multimodal benchmarks in Section \ref{sec:spatial_reason}.
 3D scene understanding emphasizes 3D perception, while spatial reasoning focuses on interpreting and reasoning about spatial relationships in video.
 We train two models for 3D scene understanding and spatial reasoning tasks separately for fair comparison.
-Finally, we conduct ablation studies to reveal the effectiveness of integrating 3D geometry into MLLMs in Section~\ref{sec:ablation_study}.
+Finally, we conduct a comprehensive analysis in Section~\ref{sec:ablation_study} to reveal the effectivess of our model's core aspects: the integration of 3D geometry, the feature fusion strategy, and the data composition.

-\textbf{Implementation Details.} Our model is built upon Qwen2.5-VL-3B \cite{qwen2_5_vl}, integrated with VGGT-1B \cite{wang2025vggt} as the 3D geometry encoder.
-We trained our model for one epoch on a mixed dataset, detailed as followed in this section, and employed Adam with a batch size of 16 and a warmup ratio of 0.03.
+\textbf{Implementation and Training Details.} Our models are built upon two sizes of Qwen2.5-VL—3B and 7B \cite{qwen2_5_vl}, and integrated with VGGT-1B \cite{wang2025vggt} as the 3D geometry encoder.
+We trained our models for one epoch on a mixed dataset, detailed as followed in this section, and employed Adam with a batch size of 64 and a warmup ratio of 0.03.
 During the warmup phase, the learning rate was gradually increased to 1e-5 before linearly decaying to 0.
 In each training step, a batch was randomly sampled from a single source from the mixed dataset.
-Please refer to the appendix for more details.
+During training, the MLLM's visual encoder, the integrated 3D geometry encoder, and the multimodal connector are frozen, while the MLLM backbone remains unfrozen.
+All experiments were conducted on 8 H100 80G GPUs.
+For the 4B and 8B models, the training took 9 and 12 hours for 3D scene understanding, and 7 and 9 hours for spatial reasoning, respectively.